Searching for something?

 What is Beaulieu famous for?

-Beaulieu is famous for the popular attraction of the National Motor Museum, being the Estate of the Montagu Family, the beautiful Millpond and river, and free-roaming donkeys and ponies.
+Beaulieu is famous for the popular attraction of the National Motor Museum, being the Estate of the Montagu Family, the beautiful Millpond and river, and free-roaming donkeys and ponies wandering the village.

 Can you walk along the Beaulieu River?